Herglotz's formalism, Eisenhart lift and Killing vectors

+One should admit that the Herglotz formalism is not particularly popular amongst physicists.
+However, it is closely related to the theory of contact transformations, a natural generalization of symplectic ones.
+Therefore, it finds applications in thermodynamics~\cite{ContactFriction, Mrugala, Meso,HamiltonianExtension}, electromagnetic dissipative systems~\cite{EnM}, hydrodynamics~\cite{Hydro}, generalization of Einstein's equations in GR~\cite{ActionHilbert,GeneralizedGravField}, optimal control theory~\cite{OptimalControl}, dark energy~\cite{NoDarkEnergy}, cosmology~\cite{Sloan} or light propagation in general gravitational field~\cite{Piwnik}.
+It should be also mentioned that making the relevant metric action-dependent destroys the property that it provides the solution to vacuum Einstein's equations.
+However, the latter property is by no means necessary in the context of Eisenhart lift the essence of which is the geometrization of dynamics.

 The paper is organized as follows.
 In Sec.\;\ref{sec:reduction} we briefly review the general result concerning the ``dimensional reduction'' of dynamics described by the Lagrangians homogeneous in velocities.
 Then, in Sec.\;\ref{sec:lift}, the standard Eisenhart lift is described.
 Sec.\;\ref{sec:general} is devoted to the extension of the Eisenhart formalism to the case of general Brinkmann metrics.
 It is shown that the latter emerges from lifting the dynamics described by Herglotz's variational principle.
 Sec.\;\ref{sec:transf} contains small remark concerning the role of point transformations in Brinkmann manifolds.
 It is shown further in Sec.\;\ref{sec:sym} that the relation between symmetry transformations, Noether's theorem and Killing vectors, established in the framework of standard Eisenhart lift, extends naturally to the general case described here.
 In Sec.\;\ref{sec:timeaction} a simple example is given how the equivalence between time-dependent and action-dependent descriptions manifests itself on the level of Brinkmann metrics.
+In Sec.\;\ref{sec:scaling} we consider the scaling symmetry showing that the Herglotz formalism provides a simple and natural framework for this kind of symmetry.
+The Eisenhart lift leads in this case to conformal transformations of Brinkmann metrics.
 Finally, Sec.\;\ref{sec:summary} is devoted to some summary.
 In Appendix the Herglotz formalism is briefly described and some remarks concerning the reparametrization invariance are provided.

 \end{section}